Approx. Time Difference

 Teaching methods involve a mixture of lectures, tutorials, seminars, and fieldwork.
 The guest lectures, field trips, and excursions are an integral part of the academic curriculum.
 All courses use the continuous assessment model and may include quizzes, exams, individual and group presentations, research projects, and papers.
 Most courses are for CIEE students only.
 Students are required to attend all class meetings and program functions.

 This program provides a rare opportunity for students to be in a multilingual academic setting in North Africa.
-In addition to the required Arabic language and culture classes taught at the CIEE Study Center, you will choose from specific elective courses taught in English by prestigious faculty drawn from various local and international universities.
+In addition to the required Arabic language and culture classes taught at the CIEE Study Center, you will choose from specific elective courses taught in English by faculty from both Mohammed V University and the Institut Agronomique et Veterinaire Hassan II.
+The classes will be taught at Mohammed V University but are not part of the regular university course catalog.
 Most CIEE elective courses are taught in English, although at least one elective course is offered in French.

 You can study the Arabic language, both Modern Standard and Colloquial Moroccan, at your own level - beginner through advanced.
 At the same time, you can take courses taught in English or French in the subject areas of African studies, business, economics, Francophone studies, international relations, literature, Moroccan studies, political science, and religious studies.

 - You are required to take a full-time course of study while abroad.
-Students enroll in language and elective courses for a total of 24-25.5 quarter/16-17 semester UC units per semester (5 courses).
+Students enroll in language and elective courses for a total of 22.5-25.5 UC quarter units per semester.

-You enroll in the Intensive Moroccan Colloquial Arabic Course during the first two weeks of the program (4.5 quarter/3 semester UC units).
+You enroll in the Intensive Moroccan Colloquial Arabic Course during the first two weeks of the program.
+(4.5 units)

-During the regular academic session, all students enroll in Modern Standard Arabic and the CIEE core course, Contemporary Moroccan Society and Culture (6 quarter/4 semester UC units and 4.5 quarter/3 semester UC units).
+During the regular academic session, all students enroll in Modern Standard Arabic and the CIEE core course, Contemporary Moroccan Society and Culture.
+(6 units and 4.5 units)

 In addition, students choose two CIEE elective courses.
-Students interested in furthering their language skills may choose to enroll in the optional Moroccan Colloquial Arabic course as one of their electives (4.5 quarter units/3 semester UC units each).
+Students interested in furthering their language skills may choose to enroll in the optional Moroccan Colloquial Arabic course as one of their electives .
+(4.5 units and 4.5 units)